Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Methods

 \subsection{Deep learning model}

 The DL model was trained in two steps (Figure~\ref{fig_training}).
 In the first step, in each epoch, 30-second windows (3,840 samples) were randomly sampled once every 3-minute segment in the Holter recordings.
 This resulted in 480 windows per recording.
 These windows were used to train an encoder for the binary classification task of interest.
 Correspondingly, fully connected layers (FCs, Figure~\ref{fig_training}) were used to classify the extracted features of each 30-second window independently.
+While the encoder was trained on multiple sampled windows per recording, its baseline classification performance was evaluated on a strictly patient-level basis to ensure a fair comparison with the full sequence model.
+Specifically, for the baseline encoder evaluation, a single 30-second window extracted exactly one hour into the recording (specifically, the 21st chronological 30-second window) was used per patient to simulate a short-term clinical spot-check, avoiding initial placement noise and maintaining a '1 Holter = 1 Outcome' methodology.
 In the second step, the 30-second windows were sampled for every 2-minute segment, resulting in 720 windows per recording.
 In this step, the trained encoder was frozen and used as a feature generator for each 30-second windows, to train the sequential head.
 The extracted features were connected from the different windows to form a sequential representation of the entire 24-hour ECG recording, and to be processed by the sequential head.
 Then the processed sequence went through FCs (different weights than the encoder FCs) for the final whole Holter classification.
 Thus, in summary, the DeepHHF model generates a score for the entire Holter recording based on the extracted features.